Hamzafaraz1821/StudentDataProcessor_CPP/README.md

-# StudentDataProcessor_CPP
+# Project Title

+# Student Data Processing and Analysis System in C++

- This repository contains the source code for a C++ application developed as a second semester Object-Oriented Programming (OOP) project.
-The application is designed to read, process, and analyze student and course data from multiple text files.
+This project is a C++ application that reads and processes student and course data from multiple text files.
 The data includes student details, course details, and other related information.

-The application handles missing or null data, calculates various statistics related to the data, and writes the processed data to new text files.
-The project demonstrates the use of various OOP concepts such as classes, inheritance, and encapsulation.
-It also showcases the use of C++ Standard Library features such as vectors and file I/O operations.
-This project serves as a practical implementation of OOP principles in a real-world scenario, providing valuable insights into data processing and analysis.
+## Features

+1. Reads data from multiple text files.
+2. Processes and validates the data.
+3. Handles missing or null data.
+4. Calculates and displays various statistics related to the data.
+5. Writes processed data to new text files.

+## Getting Started

+### Prerequisites

+- A C++ compiler (GCC recommended)
+- An IDE (CLion 2023.3.4 recommended)

+### Installation

+1. Clone the repository or download the source code.
+2. Open the project in your IDE.
+3. Build and run the project.

+## Usage

+The application reads data from text files located in the `Data` folder.
+The file names are specified in the `filename` vector in the `main` function.

+The application processes the data and writes the output to `New.txt` and `New2.txt` files.

+## Contributing

+Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.

+## License

+This project is licensed under the MIT License - see the `LICENSE.md` file for details.

+## Acknowledgments

+- Thanks to contributors who helped in building this project.
+- Junaid Salim
+- Muhammad Taimoor